Skip to main content

 Executing with Privileges

 Jobs run as Anonymous by default.
-If an operation requires a specific role (e.g., "WebAdmins"), developers must use the IPrincipalAccessor to programmatically assign a security principal within the Execute() method to ensure appropriate access rights are enabled during the batch process.
+If an operation requires a specific role (for example, "WebAdmins"), developers must use IPrincipalAccessor to programmatically assign a security principal within the Execute() method to ensure appropriate access rights are active during batch processing.

 Scalability and Multi-Instance Environments

 In balanced PaaS environments, multiple site instances share a single database.
-To prevent race conditions, the Optimizely scheduler ensures that only one instance executes a specific job at any given time.
-However, developers should ensure the underlying logic is idempotent to handle rare cases of server restarts or job retries, preventing duplicate data processing.
+To prevent race conditions, the Optimizely scheduler ensures only one instance executes a specific job at any given time.
+Developers should ensure underlying logic is idempotent to handle rare cases of server restarts or job retries, preventing duplicate data processing.

 3. Content Event Handling with IContentEvents

-Content events allow developers to hook into the fundamental state changes of content items (pages, blocks, media).
-This is the primary method for enforcing content governance and triggering external integrations.
+Content events allow developers to hook into the fundamental state changes of content items - pages, blocks, and media.
+This is the primary method for enforcing content governance and triggering external integrations at defined points in the content lifecycle.

 Structure of an Initialization Module

-Event handlers are typically registered within an IInitializableModule.
-This ensures that subscriptions are established during application startup and cleaned up during shutdown to prevent memory leaks from dangling delegates.
+Event handlers are registered within an IInitializableModule.
+This ensures subscriptions are established during application startup and explicitly unsubscribed during shutdown to prevent memory leaks from dangling delegates.

 [InitializableModule] [ModuleDependency(typeof(EPiServer.Web.InitializationModule))] public class EventInitialization : IInitializableModule { public void Initialize(InitializationEngine context) { var events = context.Locate.Advanced.GetInstance<IContentEvents>(); events.SavingContent += OnSavingContent; } public void Uninitialize(InitializationEngine context) { var events = context.Locate.Advanced.GetInstance<IContentEvents>(); events.SavingContent -= OnSavingContent; // Prevent memory leaks } private void OnSavingContent(object sender, ContentEventArgs e) { // Enforce business rules if (e.Content is ArticlePage article && string.IsNullOrEmpty(article.MetaDescription)) { e.CancelAction = true; e.CancelReason = "Meta Description is required for SEO compliance."; } } }